Ujazd, Zgorzelec: History

 During World War II, in late 1939, Germany located the large Stalag VIII-A prisoner-of-war camp in the district.
 Initially Polish prisoners of war were held in the camp.
 In the first months of the camp's existence, Polish POWs, as forced laborers, built the camp barracks.
 Later on, also POWs of various other nationalities were held in the camp, including the French, Belgians, Russians, Jews, Britons, Canadians, Australians, New Zealanders, South Africans, Italians, Yugoslavs, Slovaks, Americans.
 Most POWs were evacuated by the Germans in February 1945 in a death march, during which POWs who either were unable to walk or tried to escape were murdered.
 Following Nazi Germany's defeat in World War II, Ujazd along with Zgorzelec became part of Poland.
 In the following decades, the Polish military was stationed in Ujazd.

 Sights

 The main sights include the Ujazdowski Park, the Saint John the Baptist church, the Baroque palace and the memorial to the victims of the Stalag VIII-A German World War II prisoner of war camp.

 Transport

-The Zgorzelec railway station on the Węgliniec–Zgorzelec railway serves the district.
+Zgorzelec railway station on the Węgliniec–Zgorzelec railway serves the district.